 The steps vary when it comes time to shock the water.
-Instead of using a chlorine-chemical shock, you should use an oxidizer shock, intended for biguanide pools.
+Instead of using a chlorine-chemical shock, you should use an oxidizer shock intended for biguanide pools.

 The typical level of biguanide treatment is one gallon of oxidizer for every 10,000 gallons of water.
 To fully clean out your water, you need about three times that level: three gallons of oxidizing shock treatment for every 10,000 gallons of water.

 After shocking the water, you should thoroughly scrub every inch of the pool.
 Bacteria can lurk in hard-to-reach places.
 Run the pump for a solid 24 hours to filter all of the gunk out.
-Then, similar to a chlorine pool, brush the pool’s sides and bottom a second time and manually vacuum out the remaining debris.
+Then, like a chlorine pool, brush the pool’s sides and bottom a second time and manually vacuum out the remaining debris.
 Thoroughly clean your filter with a specific filter cleaner.

 You should then test and balance the water and monitor the levels for about one week.

 Add a Biguanide Algaecide